Supplier Partnering—Keep Your Profits Up & Costs Down (1401 Words)

-American business, through most of the twentieth century, has functioned based on the paradigm of adversary transactions.
+Supplier partnering challenges American business conventional wisdom.
+Throughout most of the twentieth century, American business had functioned based on the paradigm of adversary transactions.
 Squeezing the lifeblood out of all, that fall unknowingly victim.
 When I entered the American workforce as a salesman, in the 1970s, I learned that many small manufacturers called this the Sears Syndrome.

 Decades ago, this syndrome was prevalent in situations where small companies supplied large national companies.
 While today, it might not be fair to degrade the name of a respected American retailer, decades ago this was conventional wisdom in the supply sectors.
 Fortunately today, we are seeing a major business philosophical shift happening before our eyes!
 The cost of doing business is steadily increasing yet only in a few industries are profits increasing to keep pace.
 A new belief or model—a new paradigm, has become absolutely necessary.
 This paradigm is collaboration.

-Partnering is a current buzzword for collaboration.
+Partnering, especially supplier partnering, is a current buzzword for collaboration.
 Partnering is the process of two or more entities coming together for the purpose of developing synergistic solutions to their challenges.
-Partnering is more a journey than a destination.
+Supplier partnering is more a journey than a destination.
 No matter how well you think you’re currently engaging in partnering—you can always do it better!
 Partnering is both a mind-set and it’s an activity—a place where management, marketing, and philosophy meet.

 - For technological contributions or a competitive edge.